-Every time I see my six year old daughter take a bath by herself she squeezes as much soap into the tub water as she can.
+Whenever I see my six-year-old daughter take a bath by herself, she squeezes as much soap into the tub water as she can.
 I cringe because it’s such a waste.
-The plus side is I don’t need to wash her hair because of the clumps on soap already floating around. ๐
+The plus side is I don’t need to wash her hair because of the clumps of soap already floating around. 🙂

-I think about how many of us as adults waste product in the bathroom.
-Beauty and household items are the things I find myself buying every three months and sometimes once a year.
+I think about how many of us, as adults, waste products in the bathroom.
+Yet, beauty and household items are the things I find myself buying every three months and sometimes once a year.

-It saves you money when you can shop in bulk, or buy these items for free and stock up.
+It saves you money to shop in bulk or buy these items for free and stock up.

 Bar Soap